Rosefae/webnovel-template/README.md

 ## Adding CSS

-CSS processing is handled by a gulpfile, which compiles `_styles/style.scss` and passes it through Autoprefixer.
+CSS processing is handled by a gulpfile, which compiles `_styles/style.scss` and passes it through an autoprefixer and a minifier.

 When changing the font, be sure to change the lines in `_includes/partials/headstuff.liquid` where the fonts are imported.
 Then change the value of the font variables in `_styles/_variables.scss`.